mosjs/mos/plugins/mos-plugin-shields/README.md

 - `shields.flatSquare(...shields)`
 - `shields.plastic(...shields)`

-The currently supported shields are: travis, dependencies, coveralls, npm.
+The currently supported shields are: travis, coveralls, npm, deps, devDeps, peerDeps, gemnasium, climate.

+**NOTE:** The shields will be created for the master branch.